Hard Country Maple Thin Cutting Board Strips

 You're in good hands because these cutting board strips are cut from premium kiln dried lumber.
 They're ready to be ripped or cut to make your own custom cutting board.
 Be sure to grab 10-20 of these thin strips to build a 10"-15" wide cutting board.

 Expect a dramatic display of natural color with white sapwood, brown heartwood, dark mineral streaks and wild knots.
-Country maple is our description of the hard maple that’s left over after the 100% white boards have been separated out for use as Hard White Maple.
-This is for those who want something totally unexpected and different - in turn, country maple costs less and offers eccentric color!What Size Is This?
+Character maple is our description of the hard maple that’s separated from Hard White Maple for color mix, figure and character.
+This is for those who want something totally unexpected and different - in turn, character maple costs less and offers an eccentric experience!What Size Is This?

 Thickness | 3/4" (≈ 3/4" approx) |